MathieuJouffroy/linear_regression/README.md

 # Linear_regression
->Recoding from scratich a simple linear regression model with a single feature - the mileage of the car.<br>
+>Recoding from scratch a simple linear regression model with a single feature - the mileage of the car.<br>
 >The program predicts the price of a car by using a linear function train with a gradient descent algorithm.
 ##
 Hypothesis:<br>